Skip to content

 He says recruiting without bias starts with a panel of people of mixed experience, knowledge and backgrounds, who together decide on the skills required for a role.

-"We try to approach each recruitment process with an open mind."
+"We approach each recruitment process with an open mind."

 Annese says the criteria itself must be inclusive.